gibsonpp/GR-sslcm-data/README.md

 Because in some circumstances we may want statistics for PIT tagged fish only (i.e., the set of fish used to generate the survival estimates;
-`[fish_subset] = "PIT"`), while in other circumstances we want statistics for the full population (`[fish_subset] = "all"`), this mean length data set reports both sets of statistics for each population/brood year/season (with a few exceptions).
+`[fish_subset] = "PIT"`), while in other circumstances we want statistics for the full population (`[fish_subset] = "all"`), the mean length data set reports both sets of statistics for each population/brood year/season.
 The PIT tagged fish used to calculate the mean lengths reported here are the same groups of fish that were used to generate the survival estimates.

 Grande Ronde Chinook parr usually grow rapidly during summer, and the observed mean length of a population is strongly dependent on the day of year when fish are captured and measured.
-Because the summer tagging event occurs by active capture during a single week, and the timing of that week has varied among years, in the GR-LCM we used a correction factor to account for the effect of tag date (as day of year) on observed population mean length.
+Because the summer tagging event occurs by active capture during a single week, and the timing of that week has varied among years, in the GR-LCM we used a correction factor to account for the effect of tag date on observed population mean length.

 From this full data set, the GR-LCM uses only the summer and spring tag groups (with `[fish_subset] = "all"`) for mean length and associated